wan-elmus/wan-elmus/README.md

-**Hey 👋 I'm Elmus Ismael**
+## **Hey 👋 I'm Elmus Ismael**

-*Just like an Eskimo in an Igloo, I live in the Terminal, the shell my abode and bourne-again shell <bash> my religion.
+*Just like an Eskimo in an Igloo, I live in the Terminal, the shell my abode and bourne-again shell <bash> my religion :nerd_face:.
 I work on, and around Websites*

 *I'm passionate about using technology to automate tasks and make my work more efficient.
 I enjoy working with mainly Bash, JavaScript, and C*

 ## My skills
-- Terminal, the Shell
+- Terminal, The Shell
 - JavaScript
 - CSS
 - C